Ronnie Rivers: Los Angeles Rams

 On September 15, 2022, the Los Angeles Rams signed Rivers to their practice squad.
 He was promoted to the active roster on November 26, 2022.
-He appeared in nine games as a rookie.
+He appeared in eight games as a rookie, rushing nine times for 21 yards and catching five passes for 29 yards.
+Against the San Francisco 49ers in Week 8, Rivers got his first NFL start, rushing eight times for 21 yards and catching four passes for 15 yards in a 31-14 loss.